stanford-cs248/project/README.md

 1. The project proposal is due __Fri March 1st__ 11:59:59 PM.
 Please submit via Canvas.
 2. The 60-second video presentation of your project is due __Wed March 20__ 6:00 PM.
 This video can be anything you wish, but it should be designed to show off the best visuals your project has to offer.
-3. The find project writeup is due __Thu March 21st__ at 11:59:59 PM.
+3. The find project writeup is due at __Thu March 21st__ at 12:15 PM.

 ## Summary